Agia Sophia Academy is an Orthodox Christian school located in Beaverton, Ore., across from the Nike campus on Walker Road.

 What We Offer

-Montessori Preschool:We offer a Montessori Primary program for ages 3-6.
-Montessori is a method of education developed by Dr. Maria Montessori in the early 1900′s, founded on the scientific observation of children’s learning processes; teaching abstract concepts in a concrete way through the five senses.
+Montessori Primary:We offer a Montessori Primary program for ages 3-6 (which includes Kindergarten).
+Montessori is a method of education developed by Dr apothekeschweizer.de.
+Maria Montessori in the early 1900′s, founded on the scientific observation of children’s learning processes; teaching abstract concepts in a concrete way through the five senses.

 The Montessori curriculum is organized into seven main areas: practical life, sensorial, mathematics, language, science, history/geography and art.
 The materials are available to children on low shelves with each subject area found in a different part of the room.
 Each work is designed to be used by hand and absorbed by the mind, providing a strong kinesthetic approach to learning from which all children benefit.
 Children are usually presented “lessons” individually or in small groups to maximize their learning potential and teach to each child’s readiness.
 An additional benefit is that this affords an opportunity for the teacher and child to cultivate a strong relationship.
 Learn more about our Montessori program.